apache/iotdb/docs/UserGuide/Operation Manual/UDF User Defined Function.md

 ### `void transform(Row row, PointCollector collector) throws Exception`

-You need to implement this method when you specify the strategy of UDF to read the original data as `OneByOneAccessStrategy`.
+You need to implement this method when you specify the strategy of UDF to read the original data as `RowByRowAccessStrategy`.

 This method processes the raw data one row at a time.
 The raw data is input from `Row` and output by `PointCollector`.
 You can output any number of data points in one `transform` method call.
 It should be noted that the type of output data points must be the same as you set in the `beforeStart` method, and the timestamps of output data points must be strictly monotonically increasing.